MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/RemoteDevicePicker.md

 The [RemoteDevicePicker](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.remotedevicepicker) gives you a list of Remote Systems.
 All the systems must be signed in with the same Microsoft Account (MSA)

 > [!IMPORTANT]
-> Make sure you enable "RemoteSystem" Capability in `package.appxmanifest`
+> Make sure you enable the [RemoteSystem capability](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#general-use-capabilities) in your app's `package.appxmanifest` to access remote system information.

 ## Syntax